faadi809/HSI-compression-benchmark/HINER/README.md

 # HINER: Neural Representation for Hyperspectral Image

+* **Note:** This HINER repository is taken from https://paperswithcode.com/paper/hiner-neural-representation-for-hyperspectral#code.
+No changes were made to this code as it was already configured for PaviaU dataset which aligns with our objective.
+The sole purpose of presenting this code here is to facilitate the readers and developers and make access easier to all the codes discussed in our paper.

 ## Overview
 This is the official implementation of HINER (ACM MM'24), a novel neural representation for **compressing HSI** and **ensuring high-quality downstream tasks on compressed HSI**.